LLNL/mstk-docker/README.md

 ### Instructions

 1. Make sure you have docker installed (https://www.docker.com/community-edition)
-1. Copy the MIScriptingToolkitvX.X.X.zip file to the Toolkit_zip_files folder.
+1. Copy the MIScriptingToolkit_vX.X.zip file to the Toolkit_zip_files folder.
+You may need to rename the file to fit the pattern above.
 1. Run `./docker-build.sh` to build the container.
     - Run `./custom-docker-build.sh -r /path/to/requirements.txt` to build a custom container.
-1. Run `./docker-run.sh -f script.py` to launch the container.
+1. Run `./docker-run.sh` to launch the container.
-    - Run `./custom-docker-run.sh -f script.py` to launch the custom container.
+    - Run `./custom-docker-run.sh` to launch the custom container.

 #### Options